 Click on any picture to see a larger version.

-With a population of just over 7,000, Fort Bragg qualifies as the
+With a population of just under 7,000, Fort Bragg qualifies as the

 major metropolis of the Mendocino County